bvlaicu/home-assistant-addons/minidlna/README.md

-# Home Assistant Add-on: Dashcast
+# Home Assistant Add-on: MiniDLNA

 ## About

-This is a Dashcast add-on for Home Assistant.
+This is a MiniDLNA add-on for Home Assistant.
+When started, it provides a MiniDLNA server serving web content from the /data persistent volume.
-Dascast is an app that displays dashboard web pages on your Chromecast device.

-Credit to [ragingcomputer/dashcast-docker-MQTT](https://github.com/ragingcomputer/dashcast-docker-MQTT) for the docker/mqtt implementation.

 ## Installation

 The installation of this add-on is pretty straightforward and not different in comparison to installing any other Home Assistant add-on.

-1. Search for the "Dashcast" add-on in the Supervisor add-on store and install it.
+1. Search for the "MiniDLNA" add-on in the Supervisor add-on store and install it.
-1. Start the "Dashcast" add-on.
+1. Start the "MiniDLNA" add-on.
-1. Check the logs of the "Dashcast" add-on to see it in action.
+1. Check the logs of the "MiniDLNA" add-on to see it in action.

 ## Configuration

-Dashcast add-on configuration:
+MiniDLNA add-on configuration:

 ```yaml
 log_level: info